Inari and Saariselkä – An Exclusive Bucket List Northern Lights Holiday

 Aurora Cabin

-Each cabin has a double bed (with separate duvets as typical in the Nordics) and some have a sofa bed, suitable for an additional adult.
-There is a shower room (with underfloor heating) and a toilet, as well as a luggage storage area (please note that hot water is limited).
-Tea and coffee-making facilities, a hairdryer and a minibar (payable locally) are also included.
+Each cabin has a double (separate duvets) or twin beds and some have an additional sofa bed, suitable for an additional adult or two small children.
+There is a shower room (with underfloor heating) and a toilet, as well as a luggage storage area, Tea and coffee-making facilities, free WiFi, a hairdryer and a minibar (payable locally) are also included.

-Cabins are not cleaned between arrival and departure unless requested from reception.
+A few housekeeping notes we always like guests to be aware of – cabins are not cleaned between arrival and departure unless requested from reception.
 Additionally, towels can be exchanged at reception if required.
+The hot water is plentiful, but not unlimited (10-15 minutes per half hour), so please bear this in mind.

 Tour Map